rzadvornov/Cypress-Challenges/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Write tests following the established patterns
-4. Ensure all tests pass
+4. Ensure all tests pass locally and in CI
+5. Update documentation as needed
-5. Submit a pull request
+6. Submit a pull request

 ### Code Style